What is our Mission?

 We envision a future in which:

-- People with mental illnesses feel welcomed, supported, valued and included seamlessly in the life, leadership and work of their congregations.
+- People with self-reported emotional and neurodiverse symptoms, experiences, and diagnoses, along with their families/caretakers feel welcomed, included, supported, and engaged in the life, leadership, and justice/advocacy work of their congregations/synagogues/organizations.

-- UCC congregations have eliminated stigma, and their members offer true compassion and support for people with mental illnesses and their families.
+- UCC congregations have eliminated stigma, and their members offer true compassion and support, creating a just world for all people.

-- UCC churches are collaborating with other faith communities to widen their welcome to people with mental illnesses.
+- All settings of the UCC are collaborating with other faith-based and community organizations to widen their welcome to all people.

 What are our Values?